EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Method

-For detecting anomalous feature vectors, we reduce the \studteach\ method \cite{bergmann2020_uninformed_cvpr} to only one teacher, given by our distilled PDN, and one student.
+For detecting anomalous feature vectors, we use a student--teacher (S--T) approach in which the teacher is given by our distilled PDN.
 Since we can execute the PDN in under a millisecond, we use its architecture for the student as well, resulting in a low overall latency.
-This reduced student--teacher pair, however, lacks techniques used by previous methods to increase the anomaly detection performance: ensembling multiple teachers and multiple students \cite{bergmann2020_uninformed_cvpr}, using features from a pyramid of layers \cite{wang2021student_teacher}, and using architectural asymmetry between the student and the teacher network \cite{rudolph2023asymmetric}.
-We therefore introduce a training loss that improves the detection of anomalies without affecting the computational requirements at test time.
+This lightweight student--teacher pair, however, lacks techniques used by previous methods to increase the anomaly detection performance: ensembling multiple teachers and students \cite{bergmann2020_uninformed_cvpr}, using features from a pyramid of layers \cite{wang2021student_teacher}, and using architectural asymmetry between the student and the teacher network \cite{rudolph2023asymmetric}.
+We therefore introduce a training loss that substantially improves the detection of anomalies without affecting the computational requirements at test time.

 We observe that in the standard \studteach\ framework, increasing the number of training images can improve the student's ability to imitate the teacher on anomalies.
 This worsens the anomaly detection performance.
 At the same time, deliberately decreasing the number of training images can suppress important information about normal images.
 Our goal is to show the student enough data so that it can mimic the teacher sufficiently on normal images while avoiding generalization to anomalous images.
 Similar to Online Hard Example Mining \cite{shrivastava2016training}, we therefore restrict the student's loss to the most relevant parts of an image.
 These are the patches where the student currently mimics the teacher the least.
 We propose a hard feature loss, which only uses the output elements with the highest loss for backpropagation.